Zofran Claims & Cash Settlements Class Action Lawsuit forming Attorneys ready.

 Of particular concern is the tendency for people using Zofran to develop a condition known as Torsade de Pointes.
 This little-known condition involves the heart beating at such a fast rate that if it’s reviewed on an EKG it looks as though the points on the page are twisting.
 Torsade de Pointes means “twisting of the points” in French, and it is extremely dangerous for obvious reasons.

-If you or someone you love has been harmed as a result of using this medication, contact the Zofran class action lawsuit lawyers at the Hood National Law Group, today to schedule a free initial consultation.
+If you or someone you love has been harmed as a result of using this medication, contact the Zofran class action lawsuit lawyers at National Injury Help, today to schedule a free initial consultation.

 Three recent questions about the Zofran lawsuit.